Stamp Out Hunger

 If you don’t have time to shop, you can help another way.
 Try our Online Food Drive and select grocery items we regularly need right from your computer.
-Your gift allows us to purchase items such as these when we need them.
+Your gift allows us to distribute more than FIVE meals for every dollar given.

 The 2014 Stamp Out Hunger Food Drive will be held Sat., May 10th.